opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 - `q`, `quarter` or `quarters`,
 - `y`, `year` or `years`.

-Note that for some interval units (week, month, quarter and year), an interval value of more than one is not supported yet.
+Note that for some interval units (week, month, quarter, and year), an interval value of more than one is not supported yet.

 ### Group by date functions